Efficient and Robust Estimation of the Generalized LATE Model: Identification in the GLATE Model

-These assumptions are essentially the multi-valued analog of those used in \cite{abadie2003semiparametric}.
-Assumption \ref{ass:1}\ref{GLIV:ci} is on the validity of instrument conditioning on $X$.
-Assumption \ref{ass:1}\ref{GLIV:um} is the unordered monotonicity constraint on the configuration $\mathcal{S}$ of type.\footnote{An equivalent condition, shown by \cite{heckman2018unordered}, for unordered monotonicity is, for any $t \in \mathcal{T}$, $B_t$ is lonesum.} It means that a shift in an instrument moves all agents uniformly toward or against each possible treatment choice \citep{heckman2018unordered}.
-As pointed out by \cite{vytlacil2002independence}, the LATE type monotonicity condition is a restriction across individuals on the relationship between different hypothetical treatment choices defined in terms of an instrument.
-Assumption \ref{ass:1}\ref{GLIV:fs} requires that the instrument has some effect on the selection of each treatment level\footnote{The strong overlapping assumption is imposed here for estimation.
-For identification, it suffices to impose a weaker condition $\pi_z(X) \in (0,1)$.}, and also implies that the support of $X$ does not change with the value of $Z$.
-The exclusion restrictions of the instrument from the outcomes are already imposed in the definition of potential outcomes.
-The observed data is assumed to be an IID sample $ \left( Y_i,T_i,Z_i,X_i \right)_{i=1}^n $.
+Assumption \ref{ass:CI} and \ref{ass:UM} provide the multi-valued analog of Assumption 2.1 in \cite{abadie2003semiparametric}.
+Assumption \ref{ass:CI} restricts that the instrument $Z$ is independent with the potential treatments and outcomes once we condition on $X$.
+Assumption \ref{ass:UM} is the conditional version of the unordered monotonicity condition proposed by \cite{heckman2018unordered}.
+It means that when we focus on a particular treatment level $t$ and a pair $(z,z')$ of instrument values, the binary environment should satisfy the usual monotonicity constraint in the LATE model.
+Specifically, the unordered monotonicity condition requires that a shift in the instrument moves all agents uniformly toward or against each possible treatment value.\footnote{As pointed out by \cite{vytlacil2002independence}, the LATE monotonicity condition is a restriction across individuals on the relationship between different hypothetical treatment choices defined in terms of an instrument.}

-Consider a main example for demonstration purposes throughout the paper.
-There are three treatment levels and two instrument levels.
-Denote the treatment levels $\mathcal{T} = \{t_1,t_2,t_3\}$, and instrument levels $\mathcal{Z} = \{z_1,z_2\}$.
-Note that the indexing is only for convenience, they are intrinsically unordered.
-The type configuration $\mathcal{S}$ is specified below.\footnote{These five groups are similarly defined in \cite{kline2016evaluating} for their analysis of the Head Start program.}